-Let’s dive further into these tips so you can segment your email list like a pro.
+Let’s dive further into these email marketing best practices so that you can segment your email list like a pro.

-If you want to know your audience better, create buyer personas, or detailed customer profiles.
-They tell you things like demographics, buying behaviors, interests and pain points.
-These details help you segment your email list by defining which segments need which content.
+To know your audience better, create buyer personas, which are detailed customer profiles that reveal demographics, buying behaviors, interests and pain points.
+These details help you segment your email list by pinpointing which segments would benefit from which content.

-Using this information, you can divide customers into categories based on how you'd segment them for your email list.
-This will keep you organized and make it much easier to create a personalized email marketing strategy for individual customers.
+Using this information, you can divide customers into categories based on the emails you’ll send them.
+This will keep you organized and make your personalized email marketing strategy for individual customers much more manageable.

 How do you find this information about your target audience?
 There are a few ways to start:

 - Scour social media.
 Customers love to share their experiences, positive and negative, with friends and family on social media.
 With social media marketing techniques such as searching industry hashtags and key phrases, you’ll find a plethora of information about your industry and what your customers need.

-- Email existing subscribers.
-Do you already have an email list you can work with?
-Take advantage of it by sending your subscribers a survey about what they want to see from your brand, what they’re struggling with and how your business can do better.
+- Email your existing subscribers.
+Do you already have an email list?
+Take advantage of it by sending your subscribers a survey about what they want to see from your brand, what they’re struggling with, and how your business can do better.

-- Research your competitors' audience.
-If you don’t have enough information of your own to work with, look at your competitors.
-Everyone should monitor their competition to gauge what they’re doing right and wrong so they can learn from it.
+- Research your competitors’ tactics.
+If you don’t have enough information to work with, look at your competition.
+Monitor your competitors to gauge what they’re doing right and wrong so you can learn from it.
 [Read related article: 5 Effective Ways to Beat Your Competition]

 - Review your website data and analytics.
 Customer analytics can reveal valuable information.
 Which webpages gain more traffic than others?
-Where are your visitors spending more and less time?
+Where do your visitors spend the most and least time?
 Where are they most engaged?
-This data helps you determine where to refine your strategy for better results.
+This data will help you determine where to refine your strategy for better results.

-Depending on what you come up with when creating your buyer personas, you'll see which segments you can create for your email list.
+Based on the buyer personas you identified, you should see apparent segments for your email list.
 Use this knowledge to gauge which segments might be most beneficial to your business and help it grow.
-For most brands, this takes the trial and error of monitoring data to see what results in the most ROI.
+For most brands, this takes the trial and error of monitoring data to see what results in the most marketing return on investment.

-Base segments on the specific action you want your subscribers to take.
-Do you want them to buy your product?
-Leave a review?
-In this case, you want to increase user engagement, so keep your end goal in mind when creating your segments.
+Base your segments on the specific actions you want subscribers to take.
+Do you want them to buy your product and leave a review?
+Do you want to increase user engagement?
+Keep your end goal in mind when creating your segments.

-Here are a few categories you can use to split your email list:
+Here are a few categories to consider when segmenting your email list:

 - Education level

-Regardless of the criteria you choose to base your segmentation on, it’s essential to craft your content well.
-You must keep your target audience in mind when brainstorming how to reach subscribers.
+Regardless of how you segment your list, it’s essential to craft your content well.
+Keep your target audience in mind when brainstorming how to reach subscribers.

 Each person on your email list is at a different stage of the sales funnel.
-One person might already be a paying customer, while another recently opted in and wants to learn more about your brand.
-When creating email copy, write content that speaks to where that subscriber is in the funnel.
+One person might already be a paying customer, while another may have recently opted in and wants to learn more about your brand.
+For your email copy, write content that speaks to where that subscriber is in the funnel.

-Once your emails are sent out, it’s time to sit back and wait for the results.
-In a lot of ways, this is the most important part, because it tells you if the levels of engagement you want are there or if they're suffering.
-It also tells you what other aspects need fine-tuning so your next campaign will perform exponentially better.
+Once you send the emails, it’s time to sit back and wait for the results.
+In many ways, this is the most important part, because it tells you if the engagement level you want is there.
+It also shows which other aspects of your campaign need fine-tuning so that your next campaign will perform better.

 Use A/B testing to determine which components worked and which didn’t.
-Only change one element of your campaign at a time.
-If you’re testing multiple things at once, it's near impossible to tell what’s increasing or decreasing engagement.
+Change only one element of your campaign at a time; if you’re testing multiple things at once, you won’t be able to tell what’s increasing or decreasing engagement.

-Depending on what you want to test, these are several of the components you can split-test and track:
+Depending on what you want from your email campaign, you can split-test and track several components:

 - Subject line